Bradley-Butcher/nsduh_modelling/README.md

 ## Install

+Note: The code required python 3.10 or later.

 This repository requires poetry - install it using `pip install poetry`.

 Then, install the dependencies using `poetry install`.